This week, we are taking a look back at one of the more controversial topics (still!) in international recruitment – the use of agents.

 The added language in NACAC’s statement fosters transparent communication about how agent fees work.
 The goal is that all parties involved, all consumers, understand the financial arrangements so they can make an informed decision.

 Turning to the Middle States Commission: Inside Higher Ed wrote about the latest policy recommendations.
 Find the story here.
-There is still more discussion to happen here before any recommendations are adopted.
-We hope level heads will prevail.
+Level heads prevailed and the recommendations were dropped.

 And that ACE internationalization report we referenced above?
 You can find that here.
 An important view of how an increasing number of U.S. institutions are expanding their efforts to internationalize.

-Criticism of education agents is harsh in the U.S., which is likely why institutions in the U.S. lag other countries in their use of agents.
-But, many don’t just criticize the commission received by agents or the lack of transparency.
+Criticism of education agents is harsh in the U.S., which is likely why institutions in the U.S. lag behind other countries in their use of agents.
+Education USA has nothing good to say about international recruiting agents, ever.
+But, many in this industry don’t just criticize the commission received by agents or the lack of transparency.
 Some severely disapprove of the lack of oversight and training for agents.
 And the detractors can be vocal.
 They have an important point.
-ICEF has some valuable educational opportunites to address best practices when developing agent relationships.
-Take advantage of their wealth of knoweldge on the subject.
+ICEF has some valuable educational opportunities to address best practices when developing agent relationships.
+Our advice: Take advantage of ICEF's wealth of knowledge on the subject.

 We’ve said this all along, your international partners, whomever they are, must be part of your team.
 They must understand how to communicate the value of your institution.
 They cannot operate in a vacuum.
 If your institution is not taking time to train and manage your staff and partners well, what kind of results do you expect you will get?